lukewegryn/MIPS_Assembler/README.md

 # MIPS_Assembler
 Assembler for the MIPS Architecture

+WARNING: For this program to work correctly, your processor must use 32-bit integers.
+Since the output must be 32-bits (because that's how MIPS works), anything smaller will not give you the correct results.

 Pull this repositiory and put all of the files in a single folder named "myAssembler".
 You must have the QT framework to compile this project.